-When you create a new UserProfile, you determine whether the new user may perform certain "privileged" system functions that are customarily performed by you, as the GemStone data curator.
-For example, many of the messages to System require explicit privilege.
-Table 5.1 lists the Smalltalk methods associated with each GemStone privilege.
+When you create a new UserProfile, you determine whether the new user may perform certain "privileged" system functions.
+For example, stopping another session or the repository itself requires a particular privilege to do so.
+Table 5.1 describes the types of functions that each privilege controls.

-Note that privileges are more powerful than segment authorization (discussed above).
-Although the owner of a segment can always use authorization protocol to restrict read or write access to objects in a segment, you (as the data curator) can override that protection by sending privileged messages that let you change the authorization scheme.
+Note that privileges are more powerful than segment authorization.
+Although the owner of a segment can always use authorization protocol to restrict read or write access to objects in a policy, an administrator with appropriate privileges, such as DataCurator, can override that protection by sending privileged messages that let you change the authorization scheme.